 Beyond the Building

-The Library & Media Center lies upstairs in the Academic Center - bearing a striking resemblence to any university library where collaboration, innovation, and engaged learning takes center stage.
-Downstairs, the pottery club and kiln room are constantly busy with the artistic endeavors of students and staff alike; on any given the day, the tropical sound of steel drums echo down the hall.
+With the Media Center upstairs, the downstairs was dedicated to the arts -- including a pottery club and kiln room (which are constantly busy with the artistic endeavors of students and staff alike) -- and on any given the day, the tropical sound of steel drums echo down the hall.